NCSU-Libraries/archivesspace_browser_rails/README.md

 ### Javascript implementation

-For the most basic implmentation, add this to one of the javascript files in ypour asset pipeline:
+For the most basic implmentation, add this to one of the javascript files in your asset pipeline:

 ```js
 document.addEventListener('DOMContentLoaded', function() {